deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 ---
-title: "Feature bloom: Edit messages, delete for everyone and more"
+title: "Messaging editing, deletion and saving now available!"
-author: Delta Chat Team
+author: adb,holga
 image: ../assets/blog/2025-03-edit-msg.jpeg
 ---

-The spring is not here yet but some long-awaited Delta Chat features are blooming already!
-In less than three months of 2025 three major new features are already available.

-## Improved Saved Messages
+No need to blush or melt in agony after sending a message anymore!
+Editing and deleting messages is now available in most app stores :)

+How is this possible you might wonder?
+Two reasons:

+1. **Delta Chat is not a classic e-mail client.**
+   It doesn't show you the content of a mailbox (IMAP) folder.
+   Delta only fetches new messages but never looks back at them.
+   The e-mail server functions not a message store but as a message transport.
+   Chatmail servers in particular are less like GMail and more like Signal in that they constantly remove messages after they were received.

+2. **Delta Chat uses special messages to co-ordinate metadata and group interactions.**
+   Examples for special messages are reactions, group creation or membership changes, and indeed now editing or deleting a chat message.
+   Unlike Signal, there is no server state or group metadata, also not in encrypted form.
+   Rather, **Delta Chat implements a Peer-to-Peer messaging paradigm**, using e-mail servers as transport, and not for storage.

+With those fundamentals out of the way, let's highlight the new features and maybe start with "saving" a message before editing or deleting it ;)

+## Empowering "Saved Messages" memory

 ![screenshot showing the new Saved Messages chat feature](../assets/blog/2025-03-saved-msgs-v2.jpeg)

-The "Saved Messages" feature got an upgrade!
-Now when you forward a message to the "Saved Messages" chat the message will preserve the context (sender etc.) and a button to jump to the original message.
+When you forward a message to the "Saved Messages" chat the message will preserve a ">" link jump to the original message.
 Messages you saved will have a small bookmark icon in the chat so you can easily recognize that you already saved them.

-There is also a new option when you select a message to easily save it in "Saved Messages" or un-save it.
+There also is a new action when you select a message to easily save or bookmark it so that it appears in "Saved Messages".
-The messages and other notes you save in the "Saved Messages" chat are also smoothly (and end-to-end encrypted) synchronized across all your devices.
-This feature on its own has a lot of potential to make your life easier and save you a lot of time boosting your productivity and organization.
+The best: it all is properly synchronized between your devices.

-## Editing Messages
+## Typo-fixing galore: Editing Messages

 ![screenshot showing the new edit message feature](../assets/blog/2025-03-edit-msg.jpeg)

-Being able to edit messages has been a long-cherished Utopian dream of many Delta Chat users.
-Some considered it technically impossible since you can't edit messages in e-mail, the underlying technology powering Delta Chat.
-Nonetheless, we still decided to push the boundaries, approaching the problem in a practical way and implemented message editing on top of e-mail!

-**Note:** For this feature to work properly, make sure your contacts upgrade to the latest version of Delta Chat.

-## Delete them all
+When you select a message, you can now pick the stencil ("edit" action) and will be back as if the message were a draft.
+Note that you can only edit the text but you can not change any attachments.
+Once you send the message, all your chat partners will see a changed messages, indicated by an "edited" tag next in the message bubble.

+## Deleting messages across devices

 ![screenshot showing the new "delete for everyone" feature](../assets/blog/2025-03-delete-msg-for-all.jpeg)

-In the past every time you deleted a chat or a message from one device you would need to go to all your other devices and manually repeat the process over and over.
+In the past, every time you deleted a chat or a message from one device you would need to go to all your other devices and repeat the process over and over.
-Now message and chat deletion is seamlessly synchronized across all your devices without breaking a sweat.
+Now message and chat deletion is synchronized across all your devices without breaking a sweat.

-Furthermore, now you can delete/retract your messages for everyone in the chat!
+If you posted something accidentally (passwords, wrong files or pictures etc.) you can also delete your own messages for everyone in the chat now.
-Notice that Delta Chat is an app for private chats with family and friends, not to "chat with the enemy", in any platform someone with bad intentions can find ways to preserve your message with a manipulated client app or take screenshots, so while most of the time it is good enough, you shouldn't blindly rely on this feature in chats with people you don't trust.

-**Note:** For this feature to work properly, make sure your contacts upgrade to the latest version of Delta Chat.

-## More to come

-The year is just kicking off, and there are still several features we would like to deliver to our dear users to help them navigate the unpredictable future.
-If you would like to support our work, please consider [donating or contributing](/contribute)
+## Limits of rewriting the past?

+Neither deletion or editing currently have particular restrictions, and there is no history of message edits.
+You can retract your own message from a year ago, and edit a message 10 times.
+Will this happen in any annoying scale?
+If so, we'll see to address them and iterate.
+But note that antagonistic chat partners have also many other ways to trick and annoy, and it may be a good idea to avoid them generally.
+Meanwhile, enjoy your new typo-fixing, organizing and retracting powers!